Careers

 Position qualifications:

-Valid Michigan Teaching Certificate with an endorsement in Speech correction preferred and/or current Certificate of Clinical Competence from the American Speech-Language-Hearing Association (ASHA)
+Certificate in Clinical Competence from American Speech-Language-Hearing Association

 Position responsibilities: